The ABCD of topological recursion: Relation with Chekhov--Eynard--Orantin topological recursion

 This transformation preserves Airy structures and the topological recursion gives a way to compute the ancestor potential.
 Further, the local spectral curve is fixed by the symplectomorphism $M_{v,0}(z)$.

 The action of the Givental's twisted loop group on Lagragian cones is easily seen to coincide with the action of symplectomorphisms on Airy structures defined on ${\cal W}$.
-This leads to the equivalence of Givental quantization procedure and quantization of the corresponding Airy structure.
+This leads to the equivalence of Givental quantisation procedure and quantisation of the corresponding Airy structure.

 \begin{corollary} The ancestor potential of a semi-simple Frobenius manifold is obtained from the quantum Airy structure defined on the loop space ${\cal W}$ from the action of the symplectomorphism $M_{v,0}(z)$ on the trivial quantum Airy structure whose partition function is the matrix Airy function.